ko1eda/racer/readme.md

 Racer is in the most basic stable working state.

 ### TODO:
-+ Write tests (In Progress!)
++ Write tests (In Progress!) currently 75% code coverage on all files
++ Add persistence layer for previous messages (In Progress!)
++ Write Vuejs client (In Progress!)
 + Add API routes
-+ Add persistence layer for previous messages
-+ Write Vuejs client
 + Add encryption